codetaylor/artisan-worktables-1.16/docs/recipes/basic.md

 Recipe shapeless(IIngredient[] ingredients);
 ```

-For example, the following recipe will take any item matching the tag for iron ingots and craft an oak plank in any of the `basic` tables.
+For example, the following recipe will take any item matching the tag for iron ingots and craft an oak plank in any of the `Type.BASIC` tables.

 ```js
 import mods.artisanworktables.Recipe;